jhordyess/vanilla-bootstrap-boilerplate/README.md

-# Vanilla JS and Bootstrap Boilerplate
+# Vanilla JS and Bootstrap Boilerplate with Vite

 This is a simple boilerplate project for starting a web development project using Vanilla JavaScript and Bootstrap, powered by Vite.

 ## Features

 - Vanilla JavaScript: Write modern JavaScript code without any frameworks or libraries.
+- Sass: Use Sass for writing styles with variables, nesting, and more. (v.
+1.87)
-- Bootstrap: Utilize the power of Bootstrap to create responsive and stylish UI components.
+- Bootstrap: Utilize the power of Bootstrap to create responsive and stylish UI components. (v.
+5.3)
-- Vite: Enjoy a fast development experience with Vite's blazing-fast build tooling.
+- Vite: Enjoy a fast development experience with Vite's blazing-fast build tooling. (v.
+6.3)

 ## Getting Started